More than 40 years on, people still relive the days when the mega-band KISS visited Cadillac for a surprise homecoming concert.

 Getting power to fuel the enormous stage set-up was a whole other matter.

 “You can’t just plug KISS into a wall socket.
 So we went down into the transformer room.
-And one of the KISS guys had a set of things that looked like mammoth jumper cables.
+One of the KISS guys had a set of things that looked like mammoth jumper cables.
 And he had one pair of rubber boots and one pair of rubber gloves.
-And he looks at me and says: ‘You take the gloves; I’ll take the boots.
+He looks at me and says: ‘You take the gloves; I’ll take the boots.
 I think I know where to clamp onto this thing, but if I’m wrong, you pull me off, because I could die.
 And maybe you’ll die too.
 But let’s give it a shot.’
 So he clamps on to this thing and luckily he gets it right.”

 The cable wrapping down the hall and into the gym was the size of a python.
 And if the people of Cadillac didn’t know what to expect before, they might have started to get an idea by the time setup wrapped on Wednesday night.